-When the salt concentration in the pool is below the minimum recommended (0.5 g/l), the system continues to work, but the electrolysis production is reduced and may be insufficient for a good water disinfection.
-If this condition is detected, the indication on the screen (Fig. 10) changes automatically, showing the amount of salt (in kgs) to be added to the pool to reach a recommended concentration of 1.5 gr/l.
+This indication shows that the salt concentration is below the minimum recommended.
+The system will keep running but the electrolyses production is reduced and cannot be enough for a good water disinfection.
+On screen (figure 10) shows the quantity of Salt (in kgs) that should be added to the swimming pool for the concentration to reach the recommended value of 5gr/l.